nicolodiamante/chatty/README.md

 - Chat History Preservation: A new feature allows users to easily save and access chat history.
 Whether for reference or convenience, this feature ensures that valuable conversations are securely stored, either in Data Jar or the Shortcut directory.
 If you opt for Data Jar as your storage option, a dedicated SiriGPT-Log will be created to house your logs.
 On the other hand, if Data Jar is not utilised, your chat history will be securely saved in the Shortcut directory, identified with a JSON extension.
 Rest assured, with this enhancement, you can preserve valuable conversations without any concern of losing them.

-- Alternative Teacher Role: SiriGPT introduces an "Alternative Teacher" role, offering a unique approach to learning.
+- Alternative Teacher Role: SiriGPT introduces an ‘Alternative Teacher’ role, offering a unique approach to learning.
 Users can delve into various subjects, receiving topic-tailored explanations in each session.
 The option to progress to the next lesson or engage in quizzes fosters an interactive learning experience.

 <br>